files-community/Website/src/routes/blog/posts/v3-1/+page.md

 author: files-community
 ---

-We're excited to announce that starting today, v3.1 is now available.
+We're excited to announce that starting today, Files v3.1 is now available.
 If you already have Files, there should be a notification on the toolbar to install the update.
 Otherwise, you can download Files for free from our [download page](/download/).
 You can also purchase Files on the [Microsoft Store](ms-windows-store://pdp/?ProductId=9nghp3dx8hdx&cid=FilesWebsite) or sponsor us on [GitHub](https://github.com/sponsors/yaira2) to help support the project.

 **TL;DR:** Files v3.1 adds an icon to the system tray, support for opening a minimized window on startup, smart extract, an option to prioritize files when sorting, group files by day, and more.
 Continue reading to learn more about these changes.